mikemaccana/python-docx/HACKING.markdown

 - Ensure the same file isn't included twice in your zip archive.
 Zip supports this, Word doesn't.
 - Ensure that all media files have an entry for their file type in [Content_Types].xml
+- Ensure that files in zip file file have leading '/'s removed.

 ### Common XML issues